ecfeed/ecfeed.csharp/README.md

 - *feedback* - A flag denoting whether feedback should be sent beck to the generator.
 By default, this functionality is switched off.
 - *label* - An additional label associated with feedback.
 - *custom* - An additional dictionary with custom elements associated with feedback.
+- *typesDefinitionsSource* - The namespace where custom classes are defined.

 ### public IEnumerable<object[]> GenerateCartesian( ... )